 The launch of this disruptive technology – the ability to make high quality post-consumer recycled nylon – will revolutionize the nylon industry by removing the need for virgin nylon and allow them to save more than 5 litres of water, 6 kilowatt-hours and 2 kilos of CO2e per pair of tights produced.

-Working with the same fibers throughout our product portfolio allows all products, such as activewear and underwear, to be collected at end-of-life
+Working with the same fibers throughout their product portfolio allows all products, such as activewear and underwear, to be collected at end-of-life

 Dear Denier is Nordic design at its best.
 Combining design with state-of-the-art production in zero-waste factories in Italy run on clean energy only.
 They use sustainable materials such as recycled nylon and elastane, and low impact materials.